-This Ordinance of the Ministry shall come into effect as of November 14, 1991.
+This Ministerial Order comes into effect as of November 14, 1991.

-Supplementary Provisions [Ordinance of the Ministry of International Trade and Industry No. 12 of March 27, 1992]
+Supplementary Provisions [Order of the Ministry of International Trade and Industry No. 12 of March 27, 1992]

-This Ordinance of the Ministry shall come into effect as of April 1, 1992.
+This Ministerial Order comes into effect as of April 1, 1992.

-Supplementary Provisions [Ordinance of the Ministry of International Trade and Industry No. 85 of December 9, 1992]
+Supplementary Provisions [Order of the Ministry of International Trade and Industry No. 85 of December 9, 1992]

-- (1) This Ordinance of the Ministry shall come into effect as of December 31, 1992. - (2) With regard to the application of penal provisions to acts committed prior to the enforcement of this Ordinance of the Ministry, the provisions then in force shall remain applicable.
+- (1) This Ministerial Order comes into effect as of December 31, 1992. - (2) With regard to the application of penal provisions to acts committed prior to the enforcement of this Ministerial Order, the provisions then in force remain applicable.

-Supplementary Provisions [Ordinance of the Ministry of International Trade and Industry No. 30 of June 18, 1993]
+Supplementary Provisions [Order of the Ministry of International Trade and Industry No. 30 of June 18, 1993]

-This Ordinance of the Ministry shall come into effect as of July 16, 1993; provided, however, that the revised provisions of Article 3 and Article 16, paragraph (2) shall come into effect as from July 1, 1993.
+This Ministerial Order comes into effect as of July 16, 1993; provided, however, that the revised provisions of Article 3 and Article 16, paragraph (2) come into effect as from July 1, 1993.

-Supplementary Provisions [Ordinance of the Ministry of International Trade and Industry No. 85 of December 1, 1993]
+Supplementary Provisions [Order of the Ministry of International Trade and Industry No. 85 of December 1, 1993]

-- (1) The provision of Article 1 in this Ordinance of the Ministry shall come into effect as of the date of promulgation, and the provisions of Article 2 shall come into effect as of December 22, 1993. - (2) With regard to the application of penal provisions to acts committed prior to the enforcement of this Ordinance of the Ministry, the provisions then in force shall remain applicable.
+- (1) The provisions of Article 1 in this Ministerial Order come into effect as of the date of promulgation, and the provisions of Article 2 come into effect as of December 22, 1993. - (2) With regard to the application of penal provisions to acts committed prior to the enforcement of this Ministerial Order, the provisions then in force remain applicable.

-Supplementary Provisions [Ordinance of the Ministry of International Trade and Industry No. 3 of January 28, 1994]
+Supplementary Provisions [Order of the Ministry of International Trade and Industry No. 3 of January 28, 1994]

-This Ordinance of the Ministry shall come into effect as of the date of promulgation.
+This Ministerial Order comes into effect as of the date of promulgation.

-Supplementary Provisions [Ordinance of the Ministry of International Trade and Industry No. 10 of March 14, 1994]
+Supplementary Provisions [Order of the Ministry of International Trade and Industry No. 10 of March 14, 1994]

-- (1) This Ordinance of the Ministry shall come into effect as of March 28, 1994; provided, however, that the revised provisions of Article 2, the revised provisions of Article 7 (in item (iii), (ii) of the same Article, "equipment that corresponds to any of the following" shall be revised to "equipment the composite theoretical performance of which exceeds 260 mega calculations per seconds by aggregating calculation elements", and except for the part that deletes 1. and 2.) and the revised provisions of Article 8 shall come into effect as of the date of promulgation. - (2) With regard to the application of penal provisions to acts committed prior to the enforcement of this Ordinance of the Ministry, the provisions then in force shall remain applicable.
+- (1) This Ministerial Order comes into effect as of March 28, 1994; provided, however, that the revised provisions of Article 2, the revised provisions of Article 7 (in item (iii), (ii) of the same Article, "equipment that corresponds to any of the following" is revised to "equipment the composite theoretical performance of which exceeds 260 mega calculations per seconds by aggregating calculation elements", and except for the part that deletes 1. and 2.) and the revised provisions of Article 8 come into effect as of the date of promulgation. - (2) With regard to the application of penal provisions to acts committed prior to the enforcement of this Ministerial Order, the provisions then in force remain applicable.

-Supplementary Provisions [Ordinance of the Ministry of International Trade and Industry No. 49 of June 24, 1994]
+Supplementary Provisions [Order of the Ministry of International Trade and Industry No. 49 of June 24, 1994]

-(1) This Ordinance of the Ministry shall come into effect as of July 6, 2004; provided, however, that the revised provisions of Article 7 (limited to the part deleting item (v) and item (vi) of the same Article) and the revised provisions of
+- (1) This Ministerial Order comes into effect as of July 6, 2004; provided, however, that the revised provisions of Article 7 (limited to the part deleting item (v) and item (vi) of the same Article) and the revised provisions of Article 20 (excluding the part deleting paragraph (1), item (v) through item (ix) of the same Article) come into effect as of the date of promulgation. - (2) With regard to the application of penal provisions to acts committed prior to the enforcement of this Ministerial Order, the provisions then in force remain applicable.